 Consolidated premiums increased \$1.9 billion, or 5.4%, from 2011 to \$37.0 billion for 2012 primarily due to increases in both Retail and Employer Group segment premiums mainly driven by higher average individual and group Medicare Advantage membership, partially offset by lower premiums for our Other Businesses due to the transition to the new TRICARE South Region contract.
 As discussed previously, on April 1, 2012, we began delivering services under the new TRICARE South Region contract that the TMA awarded to us on February 25, 2011.
 We account for revenues under the new contract net of estimated healthcare costs similar to an administrative services fee only agreement, and as such there are no premiums recognized under the new contract.
+Our previous contract was accounted for similar to our fully-insured products and as such we recognized premiums under the previous contract.
 Average membership is calculated by summing the ending membership for each month in a period and dividing the result by the number of months in a period.
 Premiums revenue reflects changes in membership and average per member premiums.
 Items impacting average per member premiums include changes in premium rates as well as changes in the geographic mix of membership, the mix of product offerings, and the mix of benefit plans selected by our membership.